2026 United States state legislative elections: American Samoa

 All of the seats of the American Samoa House of Representatives were up for election.
 Members of the House of Representatives serve two-year terms.
 Gubernatorial and legislative elections are conducted on a nonpartisan basis in American Samoa.

+District of Columbia

+The Council of the District of Columbia serves as the legislative branch of the federal district of Washington, D.C.
+Half of the council seats were up for election in 2026.
+Council members serve four-year terms.